Programs & Initiatives

 Learn more about ARISE

-In fall 2020, Carthage opened the new Intercultural Center for Equity, Advocacy, and Engagement.
+In fall 2020, Carthage opened the new Engagement & Inclusion Center.
 This center serves as the hub for inclusive campus programming related to equity and inclusion; partners with community social justice organizations in Racine and Kenosha to form strong coalitions and support networks for students, faculty, and staff; and delivers collaborative programming and training, such as Safe Zone LGBT training and anti-racism training.
 The center itself, located in the Todd Wehr Center, is a space for students to gather and is intended to facilitate a welcoming, inclusive campus for all.

 Wiggan-Kenniebrew Mentoring Program